aklinker1/publish-browser-extension/README.md

   --edge-zip dist/chrome.zip
 ```

-`publish-extesion` will automatically look for a `.env.submit` file and load it if it exists.
+`publish-extension` will automatically look for a `.env.submit` file and load it if it exists.

 ## JS Usage